end-4/dots-hyprland/README.md

  - _Please note that Hyprland doesn't have an "e" in the name tyty_
  - This dynamic, pywal-powered rice changes colors/wallpapers often, it might be different to the preview
  - Thanks fufexan (who also thanks a lot more people) for their guidance and eww config: https://github.com/fufexan/dotfiles <-- very clean, i stole from there :)
+ - Kinda hacky code, uses px for styling
+ - Menus are animated (in a hacky way)

 # Branches
  - [Current main style: osu!lazer, updated in main branch.
 All non-main branches are archives.]